gpufit/Gpufit/docs/examples.rst

 		}
 	}

-Then a 2D Gaussian peak model function (without noise) is calculated once for the true parameters
+Next, a 2D Gaussian peak function (without noise) is calculated, once, using the true parameters.

 .. code-block:: cpp